Deivaraja/study-of-basic-gates/README.md

 Program for logic gates and verify its truth table in quartus using Verilog programming

- Developed by: MANIKANDAN M
+ Developed by: Deivaraja R
- RegisterNumber: 212224040183
+ RegisterNumber: 212224240031

 *Logic symbol & Truthtable*